 - Auto parts

 - Lawn tools

 If these products malfunction, they can cause a number of serious injuries.
 Electrocution, burn injuries, traumatic brain injuries, amputation, and severe allergic reactions are just a few examples of how these products can harm you.

 Hospitalization, as well as a long road to recovery, are often the result of severe injuries.
 You may be unable to return to your job or the workforce.
 With significant medical expenses on top of these losses, you may be feeling overwhelmed at how you’re going to move forward.
-Our attorneys carefully assess the full extent of your injuries and losses.
-In addition to your medical bills and cost of future care, we’ll also look at diminished earning capacity, loss of enjoyment of life, pain and suffering, and loss of earnings.
+Our product liability lawyers will carefully assess the full extent of your injuries and losses.
+In addition to your past and future medical bills, we’ll also look at diminished earning capacity, loss of enjoyment of life, pain and suffering, and loss of earnings.

 It’s also possible you lost a loved one to a harmful product.
 Losing a loved one is never easy, but when the loss is unexpected and because of negligence, it can make it that much harder.
 Manufacturers and sellers need to be held responsible for their actions.
 That’s where our Midland product liability lawyers come in.

 When you’ve been harmed by a dangerous product, your attorney will gather evidence to find out where along the line the issue with the product occurred.
 This information will apply to who you hold liable for your case.
 In Texas, a products liability action can be taken against a manufacturer or seller.
 As a claimant, you’re seeking to recover damages.
 You could need relief because of personal injury, wrongful death, or property damage.